yuvrajangadsingh/bolt-assessment-yuvraj/README.md

 # Bolt Assessment - D&D 5e API Integration

 This is a Spring Boot application that integrates with the D&D 5e API to provide information about various game resources.
+The application implements caching to improve performance and reduce API calls.

 ## Project Overview